 (2011), was named a New York Times

 Notable Book of the Year.
+Her genre-bending memoir The Argonauts

 Nelson’s many honors and awards include grants and fellowships from the Creative Capital/Andy Warhol Foundation, the Guggenheim Foundation, and the National Endowment for the Arts and an Innovative Literature grant from Creative Capital for her forthcoming book of nonfiction.
-Nelson lives in Los Angeles with her partner, the artist Harry Dodge, and their stepson.
+Nelson lives in Los Angeles with her partner, the artist Harry Dodge, and their two children.
 She teaches in the School of Critical Studies at California Institute of the Arts.

 Discover this author’s context, related articles, and media.